mdibl/biocore_documentation/intro_to_geo.md

 <img src="./ncbi_images/GEO_sample_accessions.png" width="800">

 * Selecting a Sample in the Profile Chart brings you to it's appropriate GEO Accession page
-* Here, you can view tons of relevent information in regards to the singular Sample including:
+* Here, you can view tons of relevant information in regards to the singular Sample including:
   * Sample type
   * Source name
   * Organism
-  * Various characteritics
+  * Various characteristics
   * Protocols used for Treatment, Growth, Extraction, etc
-* Also includes the Platfrom ID (GPL) and Series ID at the bottom
+* Also includes the Platform ID (GPL) and Series ID at the bottom
 * You also have the option to download raw Sample specific CEL data, either through a web browser, or through FTP

 ## Contact